dotnet/winforms/CONTRIBUTING.md

 # Contributing Guide

-> :warning: Pease note, this document is a subset of [Contribution to .NET Runtime][net-contributing], make sure to read it first.
+> :warning: Please note, this document is a subset of [Contribution to .NET Runtime][net-contributing], make sure to read it first.

 You can contribute to Windows Forms with issues, pull-requests, and general reviews of both issues and pull-requests.
 Simply filing issues for problems you encounter is a great way to contribute.
 Contributing implementations is greatly appreciated.